 During the year ended September 30, 2015, the City invested in TexCLASS, TexPool, and LOGIC, which are investment pools authorized by the Texas Legislature.
 The Texas Treasury Safekeeping Trust Company is the trustee and is a limited purpose trust company authorized pursuant to Texas Government Code.
-The pools operate in a manner consistent with the SEC's Rule 2a7 of the Investment Company Act of 1940.
 The pools use amortized cost rather than market value to report net assets to compute share prices.
 Accordingly, the fair value of the position in the pools is the same as the value of the pools shares.